jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 }
 ```

 We can't remove the call to `formatUserInfo(user)` because we don't know what it does.
 Maybe it mutates the `user` argument or global variables, makes HTTP requests, etc..
+In this example, I wouldn't be all _that_ surprised if `formatUserInfo` would mutate `user.name` by adding information from other `user` fields.

-That is commonly referred to as **side-effects**, something that a function does in addition or instead of returning a value.
+Those are called **side-effects**: things that a function does in addition or instead of returning a value.
 When a function has side-effects, we often say it is "impure", and "pure" if it doesn't have any.

-The tricky thing with side-effects is that the surrounding code may rely on those side-effects being applied yet nothing in the code indicates that dependency.
+The tricky thing with side-effects is that the surrounding code may rely on those side-effects being applied, but there is nothing in the code that can't become stale that indicates that dependency.

-In this example, I wouldn't be all _that_ surprised if `formatUserInfo` would mutate `user.name` by adding information from other `user` fields.
-If it is impure, then removing it would change the behavior of the code.
-Without knowing whether it is pure or impure, we can't safely remove it.
+If a function is impure, then removing a call to it will change the behavior of the code.
+That means without knowing whether it is pure or impure, we can't **safely** remove it.

 If your static analysis tool is sufficiently powerful, you could inspect `formatUserInfo` to see if it has side-effects, but that might end up being a rabbit hole: the tool would have to check whether the functions or parameters used inside somehow cause side-effects themselves.
 Sometimes it will even have to analyze the contents of your dependencies, where I _think_ most static analysis tools stop.